Global Solidarity Accounting

 Similarly, we need a biodiversity budget and accounting system, with natural ecosystems and their component species the capital, and every reduction in biodiversity increasing debt.
 Species extinctions would be bankruptcies and should be penalized accordingly.
 The accounts can be based on biological inventories and measures of ecosystem services such as generation of organic matter and primary materials, oxygen production, carbon sequestration, and the balance or imbalance in ecological systems, using remotely-sensed imagery of natural and cultivated systems and their dynamics, etc. This would provide an objective scientific basis for the biodiversity capital stock and accounting changes.

 There is already a massive effort underway to collect data on biodiversity around the world and to develop relevant indicators, including headline indicators.
 Organizations like IUCN and the UNEP World Conservation Monitoring Centre have been doing this for decades.
-The UN System of Environmental-Economic Accounting (SEEA) includes natural capital accounts for biodiversity (https://seea.un.org/content/biodiversity) that are already relatively complete, The SEEA focuses on measuring ecosystems diversity, their extent, condition and services generated while it also helps make the case for protecting and conserving biodiversity by providing a full picture of its connection to the economy.
+The UN System of Environmental Economic Accounting (SEEA) includes natural capital accounts for biodiversity (https://seea.un.org/content/biodiversity) that are already relatively complete, The SEEA focuses on measuring ecosystems diversity, their extent, condition and services generated while it also helps make the case for protecting and conserving biodiversity by providing a full picture of its connection to the economy.
 In particular, the information generated by the SEEA can be used to inform biodiversity policies in an integrated manner and develop indicators for monitoring progress toward the biodiversity target.

 A major effort at synthesis is now being led by the Secretariat of the Convention on Biological Diversity (CBD) and its various expert groups.
 The greatest effort has been addressed to documenting species, particularly those threatened or endangered with extinction.
 Some work is done on the status of ecosystems such as forests, mangroves and coral reefs.
 Research is now underway to document genetic biodiversity, which adds a whole new dimension, and can identify unique life forms not previously known.
 The first step, then, is to review all this to determine how it can fit into a larger integrated accounting for human and environmental well-being.
-Biodiversity creates many forms of wealth which our economic system has exploited massively and unsustainably, and its rapid loss is accumulating debt of lost opportunities for present and future generations, not to mention many free services that will be very costly or even impossible to replace.
+Biodiversity creates many forms of wealth which our economic system has exploited massively and unsustainably, and its rapid loss is accumulating debt of lost opportunities for present and future generations, not to mention the reduction of many free services that will be very costly to replace.

 Global biodiversity capital needs to be measured in all environments and ecosystems, including global commons such as the open ocean and ocean bottom which are poorly known.
 It would need to include both a geographic focus on where species and ecosystems are located and how localized or widespread they are, and a functional focus on their roles in the productivity and stability of the biosphere, and the ecosystem services provided, to document cooperation, reciprocity and dependency in the dynamic web of life.
 With new techniques, it should also be possible to document, inventory and account for genetic diversity, since this can capture information on forms of life not yet identified in other ways.